-Problems with swallowing normal or abnormal mucous secretions can be attributed to several things:
+Problems with swallowing normal or abnormal mucus secretions can be attributed to several things:

-Appropriate treatment depends on the cause of the problem.
+Appropriate post nasal drip treatment in Los Angeles depends on the cause of the problem.
 Accurate diagnosis is made with a thorough head and neck examination and possible lab, endoscopic, and imaging studies.